Skip to main content

 What is happening next?

 As the new regional trunk watermain will be installed in public roads, this project will require a significant amount of traffic management, which will be implemented in consultation with Meath County Council.
-The community will be kept up to date on these plans and on timelines for commencement of works.
-We plan to engage regularly with the community throughout the duration of the project.
-At all times, local and emergency access will be maintained to properties along the route.
+A number of road closures will be required throughout the delivery of the project.

 Current Traffic Management measures